Check Point Software Technologies (NASDAQ:CHKP) Releases Q3 2023 Earnings Guidance

-Check Point Software Technologies (NASDAQ:CHKP – Get Free Report) updated its third quarter 2023 earnings guidance on Thursday.
+Check Point Software Technologies (NASDAQ:CHKP – Get Free Report) issued an update on its third quarter 2023 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.97-$2.07 for the period, compared to the consensus estimate of $1.97.
 The company issued revenue guidance of $570.00 million-$605.00 million, compared to the consensus revenue estimate of $600.00 million.
 Check Point Software Technologies also updated its FY 2023 guidance to $7.70-$8.30 EPS.

-Institutional investors have recently modified their holdings of the stock.
-BlackRock Inc. boosted its holdings in Check Point Software Technologies by 2.1% during the first quarter.
-BlackRock Inc. now owns 5,951,005 shares of the technology company’s stock worth $773,631,000 after purchasing an additional 121,686 shares during the last quarter.
-Legal & General Group Plc boosted its holdings in Check Point Software Technologies by 9.7% during the fourth quarter.
-Legal & General Group Plc now owns 2,236,028 shares of the technology company’s stock worth $282,097,000 after purchasing an additional 197,179 shares during the last quarter.
-Arrowstreet Capital Limited Partnership boosted its holdings in Check Point Software Technologies by 138.9% during the first quarter.
-Arrowstreet Capital Limited Partnership now owns 1,505,958 shares of the technology company’s stock worth $195,775,000 after purchasing an additional 875,580 shares during the last quarter.
-Deutsche Bank AG boosted its holdings in Check Point Software Technologies by 11.7% during the first quarter.
-Deutsche Bank AG now owns 1,483,131 shares of the technology company’s stock worth $192,807,000 after purchasing an additional 155,382 shares during the last quarter.
-Finally, First Trust Advisors LP boosted its holdings in Check Point Software Technologies by 6.1% during the first quarter.
-First Trust Advisors LP now owns 1,256,156 shares of the technology company’s stock worth $163,300,000 after purchasing an additional 72,250 shares during the last quarter.
-67.89% of the stock is owned by institutional investors.
+A number of institutional investors have recently bought and sold shares of CHKP.
+Private Advisor Group LLC boosted its stake in shares of Check Point Software Technologies by 40.4% in the 1st quarter.
+Private Advisor Group LLC now owns 3,555 shares of the technology company’s stock valued at $492,000 after purchasing an additional 1,023 shares in the last quarter.
+Yousif Capital Management LLC boosted its stake in shares of Check Point Software Technologies by 7.7% in the 1st quarter.
+Yousif Capital Management LLC now owns 6,814 shares of the technology company’s stock valued at $942,000 after purchasing an additional 485 shares in the last quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its stake in shares of Check Point Software Technologies by 12.1% in the 1st quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 3,715 shares of the technology company’s stock valued at $514,000 after purchasing an additional 400 shares in the last quarter.
+Synovus Financial Corp acquired a new stake in shares of Check Point Software Technologies in the 1st quarter valued at $210,000.
+Finally, Cibc World Market Inc. acquired a new stake in shares of Check Point Software Technologies in the 1st quarter valued at $3,511,000.
+Institutional investors and hedge funds own 67.89% of the company’s stock.

 Check Point Software Technologies Company Profile